 With their family all grown up, Anne and Bob now enjoy travelling when possible, such as to the remote Gjesvaerstappen Nature Reserve, an island near the North Cape in Norway, which they visited in 2015, famous for the one million puffins that arrive each year.
 Anne says: “It was as if thousands of little puffins escorted our small boat as they flew alongside, perilously close to the waves.
 Anne records these ‘creative’ journeys on her blog; ‘Watercolour Journeys; art travels with Anne Corless” which feature her photography, artwork and writing.
 “I hope that by creating images of the natural world I may remind people of the importance of protecting it….for all our sakes.”

 Keen to help others develop their artistic skills, Anne enjoys sharing her love of exploring art materials and techniques.
 Over the last few years she has been Artist in Residence at BBC Radio Lancashire, BBC Radio Merseyside, Derwent’s “magical” Pencil Museum in the Lake District, Nature in Art in Gloucestershire and Patchings Art Festival.
 She has given a BBC Arts Master Class on portrait painting to an invited audience live on air at BBC Radio Lancashire and has taught art workshops; for Derwent and Leisure Painter/ The Artist magazines.
-Anne is a Guest Lecturer on the Entertainment Team on Fred.
-Olsen Cruise Lines and enjoys teaching watercolour painting on cruises around the world.
-A keen writer, Anne enjoys writing about the world of fine art; writing as a guest blogger and for Art + Framing Today magazine, Leisure Painter magazine and Rosemary & Co Artists Brushes.
+Anne is always delighted to return to teach watercolour painting on Fred Olsen Cruise Lines.
+A keen writer, Anne enjoys writing about the world of fine art, writing as a guest blogger and for Art + Framing Today magazine, Leisure Painter magazine and Rosemary & Co Artists Brushes newsletter.
 With a keen interest in the ‘business side of art’ Anne has given talks for the Fine Art Trade Guild; at the Spring Fair International at the NEC, at Art and Framing Conventions and Making Pictures events.
 As she always says; “We are all on this artistic journey together!”

 Having recently stood down as Chair of the Fine Art Committee after 5 years in the role, Anne continues to enjoy being on the committee and playing an active part in the Fine Art Trade Guild (UK).
 Anne is honoured to be a Fellow of the Guild Society of Artists.
 Previously Anne was the North West Branch Master of the Guild for 3 years.
 She is a founder member, former Chair for 4 years and honorary life member of the Association of Animal Artists (UK), a signature member of Artists for Conservation, a professional member of the Association of Illustrators (UK) and the Writers Guild of Great Britain and a professional associate member of the SAA (UK).

 Anne also enjoys a career as a Registered Medical Illustrator and is on the Academy of Health Sciences Register accredited by the Professional Standards Authority.
 With a background in nursing and midwifery (Registered Nurse/ Registered Midwife), a B.A.
 (Hons) Degree in Design (specialising in scientific and natural history illustration) and a post graduate qualification (MAA) in medical art she works with clients from around the world.
 Some of her medical artwork is available on licence from Wellcome Images; a medical picture library and the world’s leading source of images on medicine and its history.
-Anne is a professional member of the Association of Illustrators (UK), the Anatomical Society (UK), the Medical Artists Association (UK) and the Association of Medical Illustrators (USA).
+Anne is a professional member of the Association of Illustrators (UK), the Anatomical Society (UK), the Medical Artists Association (UK), the Association Européenne des Illustrateurs Médicaux et Scientifiques and the Association of Medical Illustrators (USA).